JOIN THE LAMPLIGHTERS

 Mountain View Center for the Performing Arts

 Lesher Center for the Arts, Walnut Creek

-AUDITIONS ARE HELD AT THE LAMPLIGHTERS REHEARSAL HALL, 469 BRYANT STREET (between 2nd and 3rd Streets in the South of Market area of San Francisco).
-Please use this sign-up program to book your audition time.
+AUDITIONS ARE HELD AT THE LAMPLIGHTERS REHEARSAL HALL, 469 Bryant Street (between 2nd and 3rd Streets in the South of Market area of San Francisco).
+Please follow this link to book your audition time.
 No phone calls or emails, please!

-Please come to the preliminary audition with a classic musical theater song (written before 1970 – no pop music – please), that you feel will show off your voice well.
-Please note that Lamplighters performs without the use of body microphones, so size of voice and excellent projection are vital.
+Please come to the preliminary audition with two contrasting songs in English, preferably from opera, operetta or classical music theatre, that you feel will show off your voice well.
+You will probably be asked to sing only one song.
 An accompanist will be provided.
 Bring your music in the key in which you will sing it.

 Also bring your headshot and resume, and your calendar so that you can give us any conflicts that you may have during the rehearsal period.
 If you are needed for a callback, you will be notified.

-REHEARSALS will begin in early December and will be held Sunday – Thursday evenings.
+REHEARSALS will begin the week of February 3. and will be held Sunday – Thursday evenings.
 Some Friday and Saturday rehearsals may be scheduled as opening night approaches.
 A tentative schedule will be available at the auditions, and more detail will be provided as soon as available.
-We will take breaks for the major holidays, but will probably not be able to cast people with extensive holiday travel or performance plans.

 PLEASE NOTE: As with any period production, cast members may be required to provide special undergarments that may be necessary (e.g., women, Merry Widows; men, dance belts), as well as tights and footwear.
 Also, it may be necessary for men to alter or eliminate facial hair.
 Cast members may be asked to donate a few hours to help with costumes, sets, mailings, etc.